outside-edge/war/README.md

 | Context WAR | Yes                   | GAM-predicted runs $\times \alpha$ | GAM (spline + factors) |

 Context-adjusted WAR is a more robust, fair comparison of batting value — especially across roles, eras, and match phases.

+### Estimates

+We use data from https://cricsheet.org/downloads/ to estimate WAR.